one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Lab11-Install-Management-UI.md

-# Exercise 11 - Install the Management UI
+# Lab 11: Install the Management UI

 The following lab walks through the deployment of a basic Management UI that has been available via Github.